Federal Government Criminal Justice and Law Enforcement Careers

 This branch of the federal government focuses on enforcing laws and regulations in the area of illegal drugs, including both pharmaceuticals and chemicals as well as street drugs.
 The DEA also works under the authority of the U.S. Department of Justice.
 Some DEA agents are known as diversion investigators, but the DEA also employs special agents who have law enforcement authority.
 Diversion investigators are investigation specialists.

-United States Immigration and Customs Enforcement employs special agents to investigate crimes related to human smuggling, drug trafficking, money laundering, and violations of immigration law.
+United States Immigration and Customs Enforcement employ special agents to investigate crimes related to human smuggling, drug trafficking, money laundering, and violations of immigration law.
 Special agents conduct civil, administrative, and criminal investigations.

 An ICE agent typically holds at least a four-year degree, although relevant work experience can substitute for education requirements.
 Preference is given to those with prior law enforcement or military experience.
 Experience in a leadership or management position is also desired.

 The United States Secret Service is best known for protecting the U.S. president, but it's also responsible for securing the nation's treasury and protecting the U.S. currency as well.
-In fact, the primary function of the Secret Service is to safeguard U.S currency and prevent counterfeiting.
+The primary function of the Secret Service is to safeguard U.S currency and prevent counterfeiting.

 Secret service agents can be called upon to augment security details around the U.S. for high-ranking officials and visiting diplomats.